lukedickens/asp_recipe_graphs/README.md

 ```

 This recapitulates the `type_substitution` and `primary_substitutions`, declares the resulting recipe to be a `valid_recipe` (required for the substitution to be successful), and lists the `secondary_substitution`s.
 These are the other types assignments that will have to change from the given recipe.

+(See also the 'testing type substitution' example in the 'Quick Start' section at the beginning of this README file.)

 ## Running Python